Understanding RUVs

 Is this different from making a direct investment?

-Yes.
-It is different than making a direct investment because of the structure of investing into a vehicle (RUV), which then makes the investment.
-The vehicle becomes the legal owner and the investment adviser makes future decisions, such as voting.
+It is different than making a direct investment because of the structure of investing into a Limited Partnership vehicle (RUV), which then makes the investment into the company.

 What is the difference between investing direct vs through an RUV vs through an SPV?